Practice this topic in a realistic system design interview

 This is exact, but memory grows with the number of unique items.

 The real memory cost is usually much higher than the raw ID size.
-A set stores keys, hash-table metadata, load-factor slack, object headers, allocator overhead, and sometimes string contents.
-A billion distinct identifiers can easily mean many gigabytes.
+A set stores the keys, hash-table bookkeeping, spare capacity, object overhead, and sometimes the string contents themselves.
+A billion distinct IDs can easily become many gigabytes.

 Now multiply that by dimensions such as page, tenant, country, device type, hour, experiment variant, and retention period.